Boseh-coder/Data-Analytics-Portfolio/README.md

 ## Connect with Me

-Feel free to connect with me on LinkedIn to stay updated on my data analytics journey and to discuss potential collaborations or job opportunities.
+Feel free to connect with me on LinkedIn to stay updated on my data analytics journey and to discuss potential collaborations or job opportunities. www.linkedin.com/in/abosede-igharo-a-a64271158

-LinkedIn: www.linkedin.com/in/abosede-igharo-a-a64271158

 Thank you for visiting my Data Analytics Portfolio.
 I look forward to sharing my projects and insights with you in the near future!